 The goal is simply to have a working vocabulary of common terms.
 Whenever possible we are going to use simple, English names for techniques, concepts and tactics.
 Although you are neither required nor expected to learn the original Cantonese names, they will nearly always be provided for your reference.
 Knowing the basic Wing Chun vocabulary will allow you to visit and train with different Wing Chun schools and be comfortable "speaking the same language."

-You may find that this Wing Chun Concepts guide approaches Wing Chun differently than many other published works.
+You may find that the Wing Chun Concepts guide approaches Wing Chun differently than many other published works.
 Just so there are no surprises, we would like to be clear about three key differences in this approach that may represent a significant paradigm shift from what many people may have experience with.

 One difference is that we will fully embrace and explore the science behind the art of Wing Chun.
 We will draw from the realms of sports medicine, psychology, geometry, physics, anatomy and physiology to offer insights into the Wing Chun concepts.